What is the Statewide Transportation Improvement Program?

 What is the timeframe and process for developing the next STIP?

 The Commission began work on the next STIP, which will provide funds for 2021-2024, in July 2017.
 ODOT expects to complete the STIP process in 2020.

 There are three steps to developing the 2021-2024 STIP.

 - Program allocation: The Commission will distribute funding among programs such as system enhancements, preservation, safety, non-highway, and local roads.
-This work will be done by the end of 2017.

 - Project selection: The Commission will review the considerations that guide project selection.
 ODOT will use data in management systems and advisory committees to create preliminary project lists, estimate costs and schedules, then narrow projects to a final recommended list to include in the draft STIP.

 - Public review and approval: The Commission will put the draft STIP out for a formal public comment period.
 After taking public comment, the Commission will adopt a revised STIP and forward it for review and approval by the Federal Highway Administration and Federal Transit Administration.